-Still the standard Syriac grammar in any European language.
+- Still the standard Syriac grammar in any European language.
 Nöldeke’s Mandäische Grammatik is useful for those interested in other Aramaic dialects, as is his grammar of the Neo-Aramaic of Urmia.
-One complaint of users of Nöldeke’s Syriac grammar is that there is no index; the German original, however, is available on Google Books and searchable there.
+One complaint of users of Nöldeke’s Syriac grammar is that there is no index; the German original, however, is available on Google Books and at the Hathi Trust and can be searched in both places.
+Here is a copy of the German on archive.org.

 - A. Mingana, Clef de la langue araméenne, ou Grammaire complète et pratique des deux dialectes syriaques, occidental et oriental (Mosul, 1905).